-The Meerut Metro track is now ready for operations.
-At present, the operational will soon start on the route from Meerut South to Modipuram Depot, covering 13 stations.
-However, as per news updates and social media buzz, two additional routes are also being planned for the future.
-This means that, once fully developed, the Meerut Metro network will expand to a total of three routes, enhancing connectivity across the city.
+Apart from Phase 1, recent news reports and social media updates suggest that two additional metro routes are being planned for Meerut.
+Once these future phases are completed, the Meerut Metro network could expand to three routes, significantly improving connectivity across the city.
 Under this article, you can download as well as view the Meerut Metro Map–

 Meerut Metro Map

 The Meerut Metro Route stretches over 23.60 km, starting from Meerut South and ending at Modipuram Depot.
-This corridor is currently under construction and is expected to be completed by September 2025.
-Out of the total length, 14.80 km will be elevated while 8.80 km will be underground, making it a modern blend of elevated and subterranean infrastructure.
+Out of the total length, 14.80 kms are elevated while 8.80 kms are underground, making it a modern blend of elevated and subterranean infrastructure.
 The Station names are Meerut South, Partapur, Rithani, Shatabdi Nagar, Brahmapuri, Meerut Central, Bhaisali, Begumpul, MES Colony, Daurli, Meerut North, Modipuram and Modipuram Depot.

 Meerut Metro Map Download